 Sen-ryo is not a halal-certified eatery.

-Out of all the Suntec City food places we’ve mentioned, 108 Matcha Saro is the only place that offers matcha-infused treats.
-It would be blasphemous to leave their Matcha Obanyaki—you can get this sweet pancake snack in five different flavours.
-Out of the five, their Matcha Custard and Original Dough ($3.30) as well as Red Bean Paste and Matcha Dough ($3) are said to be must-tries.
+108 Matcha Saro is the place for matcha-infused treats.
+It would be blasphemous to leave their Matcha Obanyaki—you can get this sweet pancake snack in eight different flavours.
+Out of the lot, their Matcha Custard and Original Dough ($3.30) and Red Bean Paste and Matcha Dough ($3.30) are must-tries.
 For something cooling for the weather, there’s also a good range of soft serve and parfait flavours for you to choose from.
-We recommend their Matcha Soft Serve Parfait Deluxe ($9.20) for matcha soft serve topped with mochi, red bean, matcha and brown sugar jellies, and soybean warabi mochi.
+We recommend their Matcha Soft Serve Parfait Deluxe ($9.20): matcha soft serve topped with mochi, red bean, matcha and brown sugar jellies, and chewy soybean warabimochi.

 Read our 108 Matcha Saro feature.